snowdj/bradonomics.github.io/_posts/2014-02-13-second-language.md

 I still remember reading Dr. Brown's book for the first time after failing my Thai class at university.
 It must have been a similar experience Paul had on the way to Damascus.
 The idea that the more you tried the worse you'd be, resonated with me in a way I can't explain.
 I threw away my dictionary and stopped speaking Thai.
 I called the AUA School in Bangkok to see if they had a program in Chiang Mai, but they didn't.
 David Long, the coordinator of the Thai program, told me about a method for maintaining the silent period and getting the necessary input---a system they call [Crosstalk](http://algworld.com/crosstalk).
 I tried using the system he described and also tried getting input from TV and movies but it wasn't working like Dr. Brown had described in his book.
 Things were slow and I felt I had two options.
 Give up again or move to Bangkok.

 In April of 2011 I moved to Bangkok and enrolled at the AUA School.
 Things were slow at first, and there were times I wondered if I'd ever learn a second language, but slowly I did start to understand.
 What really solidified my belief in Dr. Brown's theories happened one day at the mall.
 Something was announced over the intercom and my friend asked what was said.
 I explained.
 My friend then asked if they announced it in Thai or in English, and I didn't know.
 All I knew was I understood it.
 He told me that it was in Thai and I fell in love with the idea that language could be learned from stories.

-Over the coming months I intend to write more about Dr. Brown's method and discuss his more controversial ideas.
-Things like the silent period and damage---or what linguists now call fossilization.
-I hope you'll follow along as I discuss these ideas and, if you've got feedback, I hope you'll email: brad@bradonomics.com.